UtrechtUniversity/re-presentation-src-components/exercises.md

 ### Edit your component's code and test

-Make your changes, then apply them to the test container using:
+Make changes to your ansible playbook, then apply them to the test container using:

 `podman exec src_component_test run_component.sh /etc/rsc/my_component/playbook.yml` (from the same directory as your playbook)